David Copperfield: First inspirations

 On 7 January 1849, Dickens visited Norwich and Yarmouth in Norfolk, with two close friends, John Leech (1817–1864) and Mark Lemon (1809–1870).
 Leech was an illustrator at Punch, a satirical magazine, and the first illustrator for A Christmas Carol by Dickens in 1843.
 Lemon was a founding editor of Punch, and soon a contributor to Household Words, the weekly magazine Dickens was starting up; he co-authored Mr Nightingale's Diary, a farce, with Dickens in 1851.
 The two towns, especially the second, became important in the novel, and Dickens informed Forster that Yarmouth seemed to him to be "the strangest place in the world" and that he would "certainly try my hand at it".
 During a walk in the vicinity of Yarmouth, Dickens noticed a sign indicating the small locality of Blundeston, which became in his novel the village of "Blunderstone" where David is born and spends his childhood.

-A week after his arrival in Yarmouth, his sixth son, Henry Fielding Dickens, was named after Henry Fielding, his favourite past author.
+A week after his arrival in Yarmouth, his sixth son, Henry Fielding Dickens, was born.
+The boy was named after Henry Fielding, his favourite past author.
 Per Forster, Dickens refers to Fielding "as a kind of homage to the novel he was about to write".

 As always with Dickens, when a writing project began, he was agitated, melancholic, "even deeper than the customary birth pangs of other novels"; as always, he hesitated about the title, and his working notes contain seventeen variants, "Charles Copperfield" included.
 After several attempts, he stopped on "The Copperfield Survey of the World as it Rolled", a title that he retained until 19 April.
 When Forster pointed out that his hero, now called David, has his own initials transposed, Dickens was intrigued and declared that this was a manifestation of his fate.
 He was not yet sure of his pen: "Though I know what I want to do, I am lumbering like a train wagon", he told Forster.